 In the 1960s and 1970s the role of women was changing very quickly.
 More women were going out to work, so M&S made life easier by introducing good quality, nutritious convenience food, like boil-in-the-bag meals and microwave dinners.
 Dishes became more varied, and exotic Chinese and Indian ranges reflected the new travel opportunities of the times.

-Count on Us is a range of meals, salads and lunch options that are calorie controlled and low in fat.
+Launched in 2000, Count on Us is a range of meals, salads and lunch options that are calorie controlled and low in fat.
 Foods that are higher in fats and sugar tend to contain a lot of calories.
 This range has been developed to help people who are trying to lose weight sensibly, offering a variety of dishes to choose from that are low in fat (less than 3g per 100g) and calorie controlled.